 Color temperature for light bulbs is represented as a measurement on the Kelvin scale.
-LED bulbs are available in a range of color temperatures, but the most common are in a range from 2700 Kelvin to 7500 Kelvin.
+LED bulbs are available in a range of color temperatures, but the most common is in a range from 2700 Kelvin to 7500 Kelvin.
 Unfortunately, the only reliable measurement is the Kelvin scale.
 Lots of manufacturers use terms like Warm White, Natural White, Day White, and Cool White, but there is no standard that defines a Kelvin temperature to associate a color temperature with those terms.
 The warmer the light, the more yellow tones, the cooler the light, there are more blue tones.

 In this example, we use terms to reflect the proper relationship to color temperatures: